 Car brand reviews

 Skoda is the VW Group's popular budget brand.
-Should you consider its cars?
-Find out from our expert overview, including price information.
+Should you consider a Skoda car?
+Find out from our expert Skoda overview.

-Once regarded as the lame duck of European brands, Skoda has enjoyed a major turnaround under the stewardship of its parent company, the Volkswagen Group.
-Based in the Czech Republic, Skoda has built up its reputation by offering solidly practical family cars at prices that undercut its main rivals.
+Based in the Czech Republic, Skoda was once regarded as the lame duck of European brands.
+But it has built up its reputation by offering solidly practical family cars at prices that have traditionally undercut its main rivals.

-To see how all the Skoda cars we've tested scored head straight to our Skoda reviews.
+To see our verdict on all the Skoda cars we've tested, head straight to our Skoda reviews.

 How much do Skoda cars cost?